Models of Jacobians of curves: The N eron mapping property of LogPic

 If in addition $\ca N$ is an algebraic stack and is smooth over $S$, we say $\ca N$ is a \emph{N\'eron model} of its restriction $\mathcal N_U/U$. \end{definition}

 \begin{remark} The definition of N\'eron models in \cite{Holmes2014Neron-models-an} and the classical one over Dedekind schemes require them to be separated.
-When the base is a Dedekind scheme and the generic fibre is a group scheme this is automatic by \cite[Theorem 7.1.1]{Bosch1990Neron-models}.
+When the base is a Dedekind scheme and the generic fiber is a group scheme this is automatic by \cite[Theorem 7.1.1]{Bosch1990Neron-models}.
 However, over higher-dimensional bases this is not true, and non-separated N\'eron models exist in much greater generality than separated ones (the author of \cite{Holmes2014Neron-models-an} did not realise this at the time).
 From this perspective, \textit{loc. cit.} should be seen as investigating the existence of \emph{separated} N\'eron models. \end{remark}

-This definition extends naturally into the logarithmic setting: \begin{definition} Let $S$ be a log scheme, $U\subset S$ strict dense open, and $\c{N}/S$ a category fibered in groupoids over $\cat{LSch}/S$.
-We say that $\c{N}/S$ \emph{has the N\'eron mapping property} with respect to $U\subset S$ if for every log smooth morphism $T\to S$, the map
+This definition extends naturally into the logarithmic setting: \begin{definition} Let $S$ be a log scheme, $U\subset S$ strict schematically dense open, and $\c{N}/S$ a category fibered in groupoids over $\cat{LSch}/S$.
+We say that $\c{N}/S$ \emph{has the N\'eron mapping property} with respect to $U\subset S$ if for every log smooth morphism $T\to S$, the map $\c{N}(T)\to \c{N}(T\times_SU)$ is an equivalence. \end{definition}